rune/rune/tech-demos/top-down-synchronization/README.md

 ## Overview

-This tech demo shows how to synchronize top down game worlds found in 2D RPG using the Dusk platform.
+This tech demo shows how to synchronize top down game worlds found in 2D RPG using the Rune platform.

 ## Assets